premise-community-scenarios/sweet_sure-2050-switzerland/README.md

-This data package is meant to be used in `premise` in addition to a global IAM scenario, to provide refined projections at the country level. `premise` can export the result as a data package for `pathways`, which is then used to compute the system-wide impacts of the energy scenario produced by STEM.
+This data package is meant to be used in `premise` in addition to a global IAM scenario, to provide refined projections at the country level. `premise` can export the result as a data package for `pathways`, which is then be used to compute the system-wide impacts of the energy scenario produced by STEM.

 This data package contains all the files necessary for `premise` to implement this scenario and create market-specific composition for electricity (including imports from